hsf-training/hsf-training-cicd/_episodes/12-the-spy-game.md

 ---
-title: "Getting into the Spy Game"
+title: "Getting into the Spy Game (Optional)"
 teaching: 5
 exercises: 10
 objectives: